The killing of PM Olof Palme: Part I (DRAFT)

 See original below:

-Originally, many people said that this document could not be authentic, because one could not imagine that Sweden had a representative in a NATO committee (ACC).
+“Tillhör Olle A”, which means “Belongs to [journalist] Olle A[lsén]”.Originally, many people said that this document could not be authentic, because one could not imagine that Sweden had a representative in a NATO committee (ACC).
 However, Wolbert Smidt (former director of operative intelligence in the BND) had participated as a German representative in both the ACC (Allied Clandestine Committee) and the CPC (Clandestine Planning Committee).
 Both committees dealt with Stay Behinds and clandestine operations.
 The major difference between these committees was that the “neutrals” participated in the ACC, not in CPC, he said in a panel at an intelligence conference in Oslo, 28 April – 1 May 2005.
 Of course, there were other differences, but the fact that the “neutrals” (incl.
 Sweden) participated in the ACC meetings was most significant.

 ACC would deal with Stay Behinds and training for the Stay Behinds, also in Sweden with infiltration and exfiltration of Special Forces from submarine or from small airplane (such airplanes were in mid-1970s mistaken for being used in drug smuggling and the responsible British staffs may, because of that, have put more emphasis in using submarines for landing Special Forces).
 The Stay Behinds in Scandinavia (Sweden, Norway and probably Denmark) was British responsibility using Royal Navy Porpoise and Oberon class submarines (see below).
 One captain of an Oberon class submarine told me that he was just a “taxi driver” for the Special Forces (SBS or Special Boat Service) both along the Norwegian coast and in the Baltic along the Swedish coast.
 In private talks with Smidt at the conference in Oslo and later at his home in Berlin, he told me that the CPC was “more interesting” to him, because SACEUR (Supreme Allied Commander Europe) himself was chairing the meetings, while the ACC had a rotating chairmanship.
 Smidt also said that the submarines used for infiltration & exfiltration of Special Forces into Sweden and Norway, were not the same submarines that had shown periscopes or even sails in Swedish archipelagoes and naval bases.
 The submarines operating for the ACC/SOPS (with Special Forces training with the Stay Behinds) never appeared on the surface, he said.
 That was at least his understanding The submarines that revealed themselves were other submarines (see below).
-In addition, Ingemar Engman, close assistant to Swedish Defence Minister Sven Andersson (1957-73) and later Assistant Secretary of Defense for Defense Material and responsible for classified accounts at the Swedish Defence Ministry, also pointed to Swedish participation in such a NATO committee.
-He brought it up with Ambassador Rolf Ekéus, for his official Swedish Submarine Inquiry in 2001 and his Cold War Inquiry 2002-03, but Ekéus had no other source confirming this claim at the time, and he never brought it up in the reports (I was civilian expert to the Submarine Inquiry for half a year 2000-01).
+In addition, Ingemar Engman, close assistant to Swedish Defence Minister Sven Andersson (1957-73) and later Assistant Secretary of Defense for Defense Material and responsible for classified accounts at the Swedish Defence Ministry (incl. accounts for Stay Behinds), also pointed to Swedish participation in such a NATO committee.
+He brought it up with Ambassador Rolf Ekéus, for his official Swedish Submarine Inquiry in 2001 and his Cold War Inquiry 2002-03, but Ekéus had then no other source confirming this claim, and he never brought it up in the reports (I was civilian expert to the Submarine Inquiry for half a year 2000-01).

 Not many people knew about SOPS (NATO Special Operations Planning Staff).
 It was certainly involved in these operations because Special Operations Forces were used in contacting and training with local Stay Behinds.
 That Western submarine operations in Swedish waters – at the naval bases of Muskö and Karlskrona – were discussed in an ACC/SOPS document is logical.
 Swedish participation in this committee, in ACC is a fact and ACC had to coordinate with SOPS (as ACC/SOPS), but this was very sensitive.
 The committee was obviously worried about Palme bringing up the use of Western submarines in Swedish waters in the upcoming meeting in April with Gorbachev in Moscow.

 Alsén presented LeWinter to Ingemar Engman.
 He was “genuine”, Engman told.
 LeWinter’s description of the Swedish participants, their behavior, was correct.
-His description of Lieutenant General Sven-Olof Olson (former Commander Southern Military District and Chief of Air Force) was to the point.
+His description of Lieutenant General Sven-Olof Olson (former Commander Southern Military District and later Chief of Air Force) was to the point.
 LeWinter had clearly experienced meetings with him and others.
-LeWinter was not a “fake”, although some of his information might have been false leads.
+LeWinter was not a “fake”, although he might have left out the Israeli angel, and some of his information might have been false leads.
 For example, he might have been forced to present false information to discredit his earlier statements.
 LeWinter has been described as “an agent of disinformation”, but this is also a usual way to discredit a source.
 In addition, others have received the same document from other sources.
 Daniele Ganser and Mats Deland argued in Journal for Intelligence, Propaganda and Security Studies (2010) that there were two other sources to this document: “both with secret services background”.
 We cannot exclude that this ACC/SOPS document is authentic.
 One has to analyze each statement or each particular document to find out what might be true or not.

 I also spoke with a friend of mine and successor of Ingebrigtsen, the Chief of Norwegian Military Intelligence Major General Alf Roar Berg (1988-93).
 He said that he didn’t know whether the document was authentic or not.
 He did not exclude that this ACC/SOPS document was a genuine document.
 Nothing in the style of the document had surprised him.
 He was called around 01.00 AM in the night about the murder of Olof Palme.
 He was at the time heading the Analysis Section of the Intelligence Service (1986-88 and before that he had had the relevant position in the Defence Ministry, 1984-85).
 On a later occasion, he also mentioned that there was a system for taking out people, people who did not follow the rules, for example, if they were speaking out about classified matters.
 One example from a third source seemed to indicate that one might have used assassins from other countries to carry out these kinds of tasks, because in general it is more difficult to carry out such operations against one’s own people.
 Ingebrigtsen said he usually did not participate in these ACC meetings himself.
 He sent his subordinate, his director for this section (the head of the Stay Behinds) to these meetings.